m1010j/async-explorations-writeup/README.md

 JavaScript is a single-threaded language, but browsers use multiple threads to handle asynchronicity.
 I set out to explore how much we can leverage the multi-threaded nature of browsers with asynchronous recursive functions.
 The results are decidedly mixed and deeply confusing:

 - In Chromium-based browsers, unlike in Firefox, Safari, and Edge, some asynchronous recursive functions are executed using multiple logical cores.
-- But other, more computationally intensive, asynchronous recursive functions are executed using just one logical core in all browsers.
+- But other asynchronous recursive functions that are more computationally intensive are executed using just one logical core in all browsers.
 - Both synchronous and asynchronous recursive functions run more slowly when invoked by a Web Worker than when invoked in the main thread.
 - On Windows, Edge executes asynchronous recursive functions much more slowly than both Chromium-based browsers and Firefox.
 - On macOS, Safari executes synchronous recursive functions faster than Chromium-based browsers and Firefox, and it executes some asynchronous recursive functions faster than Firefox but slower than Chromium-based browsers.
 - On iOS, even Chromium-based browsers never appear to use multiple logical cores.
-- On Android, Chromium-based browsers execute some asynchronous recursive functinos even faster than the number of logical cores available to them would suggest.
+- On Android, Chromium-based browsers execute some asynchronous recursive functions even faster than the number of logical cores available to them would suggest.
 - In Node.js, there is no slowdown when using the experimental worker module, but when not using workers, Node.js can be slower than Chromium-based browsers.
 - Memoization doesn't have any apparent performance benefit for asynchronous recursive functions.

 **tl;dr: Asynchronous recursive functions perform the best when run in the main thread in Chromium-based browsers.
-But their synchronous counterparts are generally much faster.**
+But they are never faster, and usually much slower, than their synchronous counterparts.**

 To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
 Here I discuss the most surprising results.
-Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or [running benchmarks][explorations-benchmarks] on their own devices.
+Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or running their own benchmarks in the [browser][explorations-benchmarks] or on the [command line][cli].

 ### Fibonacci: synchronous and asynchronous